Kotlin/kotlindl/README.md

 ## Running KotlinDL on GPU

-To enable the training and inference on GPU, please read this [TensorFlow GPU Support page](https://www.tensorflow.org/install/gpu) and install the CUDA framework to enable calculations on a GPU device.
+To enable the training and inference on a GPU, please read this [TensorFlow GPU Support page](https://www.tensorflow.org/install/gpu) and install the CUDA framework to enable calculations on a GPU device.

 Note that only NVIDIA devices are supported.

-You will also need to add the following dependencies in your project if you wish to leverage GPU:
+You will also need to add the following dependencies in your project if you wish to leverage a GPU:

 ```
   compile 'org.tensorflow:libtensorflow:1.15.0'_
   compile 'org.tensorflow:libtensorflow_jni_gpu:1.15.0'_
 ```

-On Windows the following distributions are required:
+On Windows, the following distributions are required:
 - CUDA cuda_10.0.130_411.31_win10
 - [cudnn-10.0](https://developer.nvidia.com/compute/machine-learning/cudnn/secure/7.6.3.30/Production/10.0_20190822/cudnn-10.0-windows10-x64-v7.6.3.30.zip)
 - [C++ redistributable parts](https://www.microsoft.com/en-us/download/details.aspx?id=48145)

 ## Logging

-By default, the API module uses [kotlin-logging](https://github.com/MicroUtils/kotlin-logging) library to organize the logging process separately from specific logger implementation.
+By default, the API module uses the [kotlin-logging](https://github.com/MicroUtils/kotlin-logging) library to organize the logging process separately from the specific logger implementation.

-You could use any widely known JVM logging library with [Simple Logging Facade for Java (SLF4J)](http://www.slf4j.org/) implementation such as Logback or Log4j/Log4j2.
+You could use any widely known JVM logging library with a [Simple Logging Facade for Java (SLF4J)](http://www.slf4j.org/) implementation such as Logback or Log4j/Log4j2.

-You will also need to add the following dependencies and configuration file ``log4j2.xml`` to the ``src/resource`` folder in your project if you wish to use log4j2
+You will also need to add the following dependencies and configuration file ``log4j2.xml`` to the ``src/resource`` folder in your project if you wish to use log4j2:

 ```
   compile 'org.apache.logging.log4j:log4j-api:2.14.0'